spinneyio/lambdaconnect-sync/README.md

 ## Usage

-Each function requires config as first argument:
+Each function requires a config as the first argument:

 ```
 (def config {:log (constantly nil)